Dmitri-Sintsov/django-jinja-knockout/README.rst

 Introduced `TemplateContext`_ class used to inject view title / client data / client routes / custom scripts to templates.

-Dependency on `django-jinja`_ package is optional and is turned off by default.
+Dependency on `django-jinja`_ package is optional and is off by default.
 It may be removed completely in case `django-jinja`_ package will not be updated to run with Django 3.0 or newer version.

 Running without ``DJK_MIDDLEWARE`` is greatly improved.